Timor-Leste entry requirements for Philippines passport holders

 Must be valid for at least 6 months beyond your stay

-Your passport needs at least 6 months of validity remaining from your date of entry.
-Airlines at Manila and connecting hubs (Singapore, Denpasar, Kuala Lumpur) enforce this strictly — they will deny boarding if your passport expires sooner.
+Your passport must have at least 6 months of validity remaining from your date of entry into Timor-Leste.
+Airlines check this before boarding — if your passport expires sooner, you will be denied boarding.

 Required